EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 Introduction to SpecDeepMap
 ***************************

-The SpecDeepMap applictaion consists of six QGIS processing algorithms and is designed for Semantic Segmentation tasks (pixel classification).
+The SpecDeepMap application consists of six QGIS processing algorithms and is designed for Semantic Segmentation tasks (pixel classification).
 With this application a user can train  deep-learning architectures U-Net, U-Net++, DeepLabV3+, and SegFormer with a variety of encoder backbones, such as ResNet-18 and -50, EfficientNet, MobileNet, ConvNext, and Swin-Transformer.
 SpecDeepMap is designed for multispectral and hyperspectral images and takes geospatial data characteristics into account.
 A highlight is the integration of the foundation model backbones ResNet-18 and ResNet-50 trained for Sentinel-2 Top of Atmosphere Reflectance Imagery.

     .. figure:: img/1_SpecDeepMap_Overview.png